 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

 With a population of 75,249, 28,741 total housing units (homes and apartments), and a median house value of $85,676, house prices in Albany are some of the most affordable in Georgia as well as the nation.

-The most prevalent building size and type in Albany are three and four bedroom dwellings, chiefly found in single-family detached homes.
+The most prevalent building size and type in Albany are three and four bedroom dwellings, chiefly found in mobile homes or trailers.
 The city has a mixture of owners and renters, with 37.26% owning and 62.74% renting.

 There is a lot of housing in Albany built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Albany built between 1940-1969 ( 36.63%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 14.18%).
 There's also some housing in Albany built before 1939 ( 3.64%).